 30th April 2018

-As international trade director for the North East England Chamber of Commerce (Chamber), Julie Underwood is responsible for helping local businesses realise their exporting potential – a task that became all the more complex when the UK voted to leave the EU in June 2016.
+As international trade director for the North East England Chamber of Commerce (Chamber), Julie Underwood is responsible for helping local businesses realise their exporting potential – a task that became all the more complex when the UK voted to leave the EU.

 But the uncertainty surrounding Brexit doesn’t seem to faze Julie – who studied modern languages at university.
 Instead, she is mindful that international trade has been the membership organisation’s remit for the last two centuries.